Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{ERH}

-We evaluate the impact of reparameterization at different stages in the Center-Head and measure the contribution of each component in ERH.

-We explore the impact of reparameterization and the characteristics of the feature stream in the Center-Head.
-The reparameterization models are shown in Fig.\ref{fig:fig8}.
+The center-head \cite{centerhead} branch is divided into two stages.
+The first stage consists of $F_{33}^{1}$,while the second stage consists of $F_{33}^{1},i\in \{2,3,4\}$.
+The impact of reparameterization and the characteristics of the feature flow are evaluated.
+The reparameterization models are shown in Fig. \ref{fig:fig8}.
 Table \ref{tab:table12} reports the results and the phenomenon can be summarized in two key aspects.

-1.Using reparameterization technique in stage 1 can effectively improve model performance, while it will reduce model performance in stage 2.
+1.Using the reparameterization technique in stage 1 can effectively improve model performance, while it decreases model performance in stage 2.

 2.RepN33 block always do better than RepN31 block.